 CHRISTIAN INTERPRETER TRAINING

-Students begin with the fundamentals of American Sign Language, building a strong foundation in vocabulary and grammar.
-From there, they move into practical interpreting experience, gaining hands‑on skills through in‑class exercises, practice sessions, and personalized feedback.
-Along the way, students also gain valuable insight into Deaf culture, learning how to serve with understanding, respect, and compassion.
+You’ll start with the fundamentals of American Sign Language, building a strong foundation in vocabulary and grammar.
+Then, you’ll move into practical interpreting experience through in-class exercises, practice sessions, and personalized feedback.
+Along the way, you’ll gain valuable insight into Deaf culture, learning to serve with understanding, respect, and compassion.

-This two‑year program consists of eight courses.
-The first year focuses on the basics of ASL, with classes offered daily before chapel or available online for flexibility.
-The second year emphasizes Deaf culture and ministry applications, helping students learn how to interpret worship, teach, and minister effectively.
-These courses can also be taken in person or online, making the program accessible to a wide range of students.
+This two-year Extended Studies program includes eight courses.
+Year one focuses on ASL basics, with classes offered daily at 7:30 a.m. or online for flexibility.
+Year two emphasizes Deaf culture and ministry applications, preparing you to interpret worship, teach, and minister effectively.
+Both years can be completed on campus or online, making the program accessible wherever you are.

 For more information, contact Rebecca Shelt at aslteacher@sunset.bible.